FellowTraveler/flexiai/docs/setup.md

 ### Enable Retrieval-Augmented Generation (RAG)

-Running the `flexiai_rag_extension.py` and `flexiai_basic_flask_app.py` scripts will automatically create the necessary structure and files to enable the Retrieval-Augmented Generation (RAG) module in your project.
+Running the `flexiai_rag_extension.py` and `flexiai_basic_flask_app.py` scripts will automatically create the necessary structure and files to enable the Retrieval-Augmented Generation (RAG) module and the basic Flask app in your project.

 Here's an overview of the created structure: